isovector/certainty-by-construction/src/book/3-proofs.lagda.md

 This approach clearly isn't going to work.
 Instead, we might consider just writing the proof again, pattern-match and all.
-But we notice upon trying that the proof delegates out to `+-identityʳ`, which puts us in a recursive bind---surely we shouldn't have to rewrite the entire proof hierarchy just to switch what's on the left of the equals sign!
+But we notice upon trying that the proof delegates out to `def:+-identityʳ`, which puts us in a recursive bind---surely we shouldn't have to rewrite the entire proof hierarchy just to switch what's on the left of the equals sign!